trivio/trivio.datasources/README.md

 datasources.set_source_for_scheme('mock', MockSource)
 ```

-4. Crate a test for  your code see the test directory.
-Note we use nose to run all our tests
+4. Create a test for  your code see the test directory.
+We use nose to run all our tests, if you don't have it run `pip install nose`

 5. Update requirments.pip to include an additional dependencies.
 Please include version numbers